 Expat Residential FAQs

-If you have an expat case in mind, but want to find out more about our range, we’ve answered some frequently asked questions about our Expat Residential mortgages below.
-You can find out more about our great range of products on our Expat Residential product page or information about our criteria on our Expat Residential criteria page.
+If you have a case in mind, but want to find out more, we’ve answered some frequently asked questions about our Expat Residential mortgages below.

 Our Expat Residential mortgages are available to your UK clients residing overseas who are a looking to purchase or remortgage a home in the UK as a base or for their family to live in.
 This could be for their spouse, partner, children or parents.